LuisEduardoR/SCC0903-HPC/README.md

-# scc0903-omp-tasks
+# SCC0903-HPC-Tasks

-Assignment for the SSC0903 - Computação de Alto Desempenho class on ICMC - USP
+Assignments for the SSC0903 - High Performance Computing class on ICMC - University of São Paulo during the second semester of 2020